 Online Reputation is the New SEO

-To that end, Online Reputation Management (ORM) has quickly become a key component of the digital marketing ecosystem.
+To that end, online reputation management (ORM) has quickly become a key component of the digital marketing ecosystem.
 SEO strategies that do not include ORM are incomplete — and therefore less effective.
-An SEO strategy that fully incorporates ORM will feature:
+A basic SEO strategy that fully incorporates ORM will feature:

-Focus on Google: ORM platforms can help ensure that a substantial number of your online reviews are evenly distributed across Google, Facebook and other major review sites.
+Focus on Google.
+Google reputation management will make a huge difference for your business.
+ORM platforms can help ensure that a substantial number of your online Google reviews are evenly distributed across Google, Facebook and other major review sites.

 Traditional SEO practices such as content marketing are still very important.
 But they won’t improve rankings and attract traffic in a vacuum.
 You won’t get into Google’s local 3-pack without a high-quality online reputation, no matter how much content you generate or how much it is shared.
-And you can’t build a high-quality online reputation without the help of a comprehensive ORM platform that can help you harness the power of consumer reviews.
+And you can’t have solid Google reputation management without the help of a comprehensive ORM platform that can help you harness the power of consumer reviews.